mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 If all Cell values on the Page are smaller than the target, it selects the Page’s right child.

 If we compile SQLite with [debugging](https://www.sqlite.org/debugging.html) enabled and turn it on for queries, we can get detailed information about how the query work internally.
-First, we should know that SQLite has a virtual machine, probably to support a wide range of devices.
+First, we should know that SQLite has a virtual machine.
 Even using a simple EXPLAIN command, we can view the virtual machine’s OPCODEs, its registers (p1, p2...), and comments.
 You can learn more about its internals [here](https://www.sqlite.org/opcode.html).
 ```sql
 EXPLAIN SELECT rowId, column1 FROM table_test INDEXED BY idx WHERE column1 = 1;